juho-a/Eprice/App/chat-engine/README.md

 ## Setup

-By default, compose does everything except populates the database -- this needs to be done offline (may change in the future).
+By default, compose does everything.
+If you read the `Eprice/App/README.md` and followed the instructions to extract the archived `pgdata` directory, you should be all set.
+Otherwise you need to populate chat data yourself -- this needs to be done offline (may change in the future).
 You can also run the chat locally (see instructions below).
-The instructions to populate the database are in `Eprice/Notebooks/document_loading`. **If you want to develope or use the chat, you need to go read `Eprice/Notebooks/document_loading/README.md`.
+The instructions to populate the database are in `Eprice/Notebooks/document_loading`. **If you want to develope the chat, you need to go read `Eprice/Notebooks/document_loading/README.md`**.
 The notebooks and scripts (which ever you use) will download the required HF model to your local machine, and that will be mounted to the chat container -- this is not strictly necessary, but downloading the model repeatedly during the container on build tends to bump into HF rate limits (nasty traces to debug).

 ### Prerequisites